LitMOF: An LLM Multi-Agent for Literature-Validated Metal-Organic Frameworks Database Correction and Expansion: Conclusion

 \section{Conclusion}

-In this work, we introduced LitMOF, an LLM-driven multi-agent framework that automatically retrieves, interprets and reconciles information from the literature, crystallographic databases, and CIF files to repair structural errors in MOFs.
-Applied to the CSD MOF subset, LitMOF produced LitMOF-DB, a curated collection of 118,464 computation-ready experimental MOFs that resolves long-standing issues of hydrogen placement, bond inconsistencies, and unresolved disorder.
-The framework successfully corrected the majority of non-computation ready CoRE MOF structures and identified 12,646 experimentally synthesized but previously undocumented MOFs by extracting structural information directly from the literature.
+In this work, we introduced LitMOF, an LLM-driven multi-agent framework that automatically retrieves, interprets, and reconciles information from the literature, crystallographic databases, and CIF files to repair structural errors in MOFs.
+Applied to the CSD MOF subset, LitMOF produced LitMOF-DB, a curated collection of 189,567 computation-ready experimental MOFs that resolves long-standing issues of hydrogen placement, bond inconsistencies, and unresolved disorder.
+The framework successfully corrected the majority of non-computation-ready CoRE MOF DB structures and also identified 8,771 synthesized but undeposited MOFs by extracting structural information directly from the literature.

-These results demonstrate that LLM-powered agents can perform multi-source reasoning at scale, restoring structural fidelity and expanding coverage beyond what conventional rule-based workflows can achieve.
+Beyond database construction, we demonstrated through a screening targeting direct air capture that structural errors propagate into application-level predictions, systematically distorting adsorption thermodynamics and materials ranking.
+These results reveal a fundamental limitation of classification-based workflows that discard invalid structures, as many excluded entries are not intrinsically unsuitable materials but partially corrupted representations that can be recovered through systematic repair.

+Together, these findings establish structural repair as a necessary step for reliable data-driven materials discovery.
 More broadly, LitMOF provides a generalizable approach for building dynamic, self-correcting materials databases by integrating structured repositories with unstructured scientific text.
-As LLM capabilities continue to advance, such agentic systems are poised to play an increasingly central role in automated materials curation, simulation, and discovery.
+As large language models continue to advance, such agentic systems are poised to become core scientific infrastructure for automated materials curation, simulation, and discovery across diverse materials classes.